mwiater/gollamacli/README.md

 ## Key Features

-- **Multiple Host Management:** Connect to and switch between multiple Ollama and LM Studio hosts defined in a simple `config.json` file.
+- **Multiple Host Management:** Connect to and switch between multiple hosts defined in a simple `config.json` file (currently supports Ollama).
 - **Interactive Chat:** Engage in conversations with your chosen language model through a user-friendly terminal interface.
 - **Multimodel Chat:** Chat with multiple models from different hosts simultaneously in a single interface.
 - **Model Synchronization:** Keep your models consistent across all your hosts with a single command.
 The `sync` feature will automatically pull missing models and delete any models that are not defined in your configuration file.